Last date modified: 2026-Jan-23

 The Clear Summary modal displays. - Click Clear.

-The Transcripts Summary is cleared and you can now create a new one for this document.
+The Transcript Summary is cleared and you can now create a new one for this document.

 The prompt criteria in transcript summaries give the large language model (LLM) the broad context surrounding a matter.
 This includes an overview of the matter, people and entities involved, detail on the legal issues that facts must relate to, and any jargon or terms that might help in understanding the deposition.